jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ### Relational operators

-The relational operators; equal, not equal, less than, less than or equal, greater than, and greater than or equal are supported using standard operator notation.
+The relational operators equal, not equal, less than, less than or equal, greater than, and greater than or equal are supported using standard operator notation.
 These operators take into account if the object implements the `IComparable` interface.
-Enumerations are also supported but you will need to register the enumeration type, as described in Section ?, in order to use an enumeration value in an expression if it is not contained in the mscorlib.
+Enumerations are also supported but you will need to register the enumeration type, as described in Section (TODO), in order to use an enumeration value in an expression if it is not contained in the mscorlib.

 ``` csharp
 ExpressionEvaluator.GetValue(null, "2 == 2")  // true